Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 *Thump*

 Second array finished.
 The compact one just delivered more parts.
-Repeat the cycle, room in this hall for some more…
+Repeat the cycle, room in this hall for some more...

 ***THUMP***

 Yousef blinked, realized he was lying on the ground, with rubble under his face.
-Couldn’t hear a damn thing, just a high note that filled his whole head….
+Couldn’t hear a damn thing, just a high note that filled his whole head....

 Something slammed into the concrete in front of his face.
 Articulated metal, ugly waxy maggot-white skin visible between thick angled armor plates.
 He flopped on his back and looked up.